Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Conclusion

-where \( d_\perp(O_, \theta) \) denotes the perpendicular distance from an \texttt{obstacle} \( O \) to the path along \( \theta \); only obstacles whose perpendicular projection falls within the finite path segment are considered. \( d_{\text{safe}} \) is a safety distance threshold, and \( \epsilon \) is a small constant to prevent division by zero. \item \(W\) $ \sim $ \(W(\theta)\): This term enforces the boundary conditions to ensure that the projected path remains within a predefined spatial window (hypothesis the ground robot will move certain units with this direction):
+where $d_\perp(\mathbf{o}_j, \theta)$ denotes the perpendicular distance from obstacle $\mathbf{o}_j$ to the candidate ray along direction $\theta$. \( d_{\text{safe}} \) is a safety distance threshold, \( \epsilon \) is a small constant to prevent division by zero, and $n$ is candidate directions. \item \(W(\theta)\): This term enforces the boundary conditions to ensure that the ground robot's next advance along \( \theta_i \) remains within the predefined workspace window of the semantic map.